otienojoseph/alx-system_engineering-devops/0x0B-ssh/README.md

 - 1-create_ssh_key_pair - Script that creates an RSA pair
 - 2-ssh_config - Configuration file for the local SSH client to enable us connect without password
+- 100-puppet_ssh_config - Use puppet to make changes to our configuration file